 #1 — Supplements for muscle and joint comfort

-Certain supplements, like the ones found in Peak Triple Relief™, are proven to boost both muscle and joint comfort, help keep inflammation in check and ease stiffness and aches.
+Certain supplements may boost both muscle and joint comfort, help keep inflammation in check and ease stiffness and aches.
 These include:

 - Black cumin seed oil — Rich in thymoquinone and thymohydroquinone, this pure oil provides remarkable inflammatory support by targeting your immune system right in your brain to help calm your body’s natural pain signals.